Frequently asked questions

 The water saturation model assumed is a modified Archie equation with m=n, which means that the resistivity curve MUST be transformed to pseudo-conductivity (Cx) as explained above.

 What is the curve "U" in the test data set?

 U is the volumetric photoelectric factor.
 The litho-density log tool measures the Photoelectric Factor (PE).
-The simultaneous inversion of all logs is based in the assumption that the log responses of each mineral/fluid is linearly related with the volume of each component.
+The simultaneous inversion of all logs is based in the assumption that the log responses of each mineral/fluid are linearly related with the volume of each component.
 Although the PE tool doesn’t relate linearly with the volume of the components of the system, the photoelectric factor U estimated as PE*RHOB does.

 Can I use the resistivity log directly in iMineralysis™?